 lore

-Jan 2026 I spent four straight days making my first film in a long time, documenting the story of the missing relic at our church.
+I spent five straight days in January 2026 making my first film in a long time, documenting the story of the missing relic at our church.
+The footage looks saucey and got over 50K views on Instagram.

 Dec 2025 I decided to take programming seriously and started shipping code to GitHub every day.
 I felt like a fraud of a developer.

-In Kerala, Bangalore, Hyderabad, and Wayanad I did an AI film festival and visited family.
+Travelled to Kerala, Bangalore, Hyderabad, and Wayanad and did an AI film festival and visited family.

 Immersive global fellowship on Systems Thinking and Ecopreneurship in the Swiss Alps to develop scalable impact ventures.
 Met some of my best friends and learned systems thinking.
 Swiszzerland is expensive but probly the most beautiful place I've ever been alongside San Francisco.

-It was a traveling circus acorss Krakow and Warsaw.
-Led daily conversations, group sessions and acitivities for 80+ students.
+It was a traveling circus across Krakow and Warsaw.
+Led daily conversations, group sessions and activities for 80+ students.
 I mainly taught frameworks and pitching while helping teenagers build English confidence.

 Me and my friend did a half Murph in Toronto.
 1.34 hours for 2.53 km, 150 squats, 100 pushups and 50 pullups.
 I was sore for a week.